Tips & Tricks

 Clean certifications

-When searching for non-toxic products, clean certifications are the ones to look for.
-These verify that a product lacks specific chemicals harmful to both human health and the environment.
+When searching for non-toxic products, clean certifications are key indicators to look for.
+These certifications verify that a product is free from specific chemicals known to be harmful to human health and the environment.
+They provide assurance that the product meets rigorous safety and sustainability standards, often through third-party testing.
+By prioritizing products with clean certifications, you can make safer, more informed choices for your home and the planet.

 Environmental Working Group